mtango99/mtango99.github.io/thesis/thesis.md

 ---
 layout: page
-title: Replicability of a Geographic Analysis: Effects of Land Cover on Bat Fatalities at Wind Turbines
+title: Replicability of a Geographic Analysis- Effects of Land Cover on Bat Fatalities at Wind Turbines
-titleD: 4/22/21
+titleD: 5/13/21
 ---

 <br>